 What Do I Need to Bring to a Javelin Throwing Camp in San Francisco?We recommend that our athletes bring javelin poles, throwing shoes, a water bottle, and a towel with them to camp.
 We keep a bit of extra equipment around to share with athletes who need it, and we keep an inventory of equipment available for purchase.
 We prefer that you come in throwing shoes, but you can still learn the drills, movements, and techniques we cover without them.
 Athletes should bring a snack and lunch so that they stay fueled throughout a very active day.

-Bring a shot put, two discs, throwing shoes, water bottle, and a towel to dry off implements just in case it’s necessary.
+Bring a javelin, throwing shoes, water bottle, and a towel to dry off implements just in case it’s necessary.

 We are very committed to keeping our coach-to-athlete ratio as small as possible.
 Our goal is no more than a 7:1 ratio.
 This means every athlete gets a ton of one-on-one instruction, but we’re also able to attend to a broad range of skill levels.